yellowdog/python-examples/README.md

 When a Task is allocated to a Worker on a node by the YellowDog Scheduler, the following steps are followed:

-1. The Agent running on the node downloads the Task's properties: its `taskType`, `arguments`, `environment`, `taskdata`, and any Data Client inputs specified in `taskDataInputs`.
+1. The Agent running on the node gets the Task's properties: its `taskType`, `arguments`, `environment`, `taskdata`.
 A number of `YD_` environment variables are also automatically set by a combination (optionally) of `yd_submit`, and the Agent itself -- see above for details.
+2. An ephemeral working directory is created.
+Data Client input objects are downloaded to this directory, and the contents of the `taskData` property (if set) are written to the file `taskdata.txt`.
-2. The Agent runs the command specified for the `taskType` in the Agent's `application.yaml` configuration file.
+3. The Agent runs the command specified for the `taskType` in the Agent's `application.yaml` configuration file.
 This done as a simple `exec` of a subprocess to run the Task.
-3. When the Task concludes, the Agent uses the exit code of the subprocess to report success (zero) or failure (non-zero).
+4. When the Task concludes, the Agent uses the exit code of the subprocess to report success (zero) or failure (non-zero).
-4. The Agent uploads any Data Client outputs specified in `taskDataOutputs`.
+5. The Agent uploads any Data Client outputs specified in `taskDataOutputs` to their destinations.
 The ephemeral Task directory is then deleted.

 Note that if a Task is aborted during execution, the Task's subprocess is sent a `SIGTERM`, allowing the Task an opportunity to terminate any child processes or other resources (e.g., containers) that may have been started as part of Task execution.
-In addition, there is the option to set an `abort` clause as part of the Task Type specification in the Agent's `application.yaml` file, in which case the script specified in the `abort` clause takes over responsibility for any abort handling.
+In addition, there is the option to set an `abort` clause as part of the Task Type specification in the Agent's `application.yaml` file, in which case the script specified in the `abort` clause takes over complete responsibility for any abort handling.

-Once the steps above have been completed, the Worker is ready to accept its next Task from the YellowDog scheduler.
+Once the steps above have been completed, the Worker is ready to process its next Task.

 Note that if the Agent on a node advertises multiple Workers, then Tasks are executed in parallel on the node and can start and stop independently.